 - You can understand the finer points of documents, correspondence and reports.

-CPE has five papers – Reading, Writing, Use of English, Listening and Speaking.
-Each paper contributes 20% towards the final result.
+CPE has four papers – Reading and Use of English, Writing, Listening and Speaking.

 1 hour 30 minutes